mazwat/mazwat.github.io/making-circuits-lm.md

 *fig 2. - Simple Circuit*\
 **[View Circuit on TinkerCad](https://www.tinkercad.com/things/aefmW5mPE86-simple-electric-circuit/editel?sharecode=bjxDkcj1jYkU3qDBDux5XN-GflpCaIIjGHqfXsWVICQ)**

 Here is a simple circuit.
 We need a source of power.
 So in this case we're going to use a simple coin battery, and we're going to have a light an LED, and basically all we need to do is wire the two together.
-LED's have a longer pin and a shorter pin.
+To wire something in TInkerCAD just pull away from the pinLED's have a longer pin and a shorter pin.
 The  longer pin is positive (+) and shorter is negative (-).
 So we wire the LED accordingly.
+The wires that you

 Once we have the Led in our circuit we have a put a 'load' on the circuit by introducing the LED which is using power.
-If you start the simulation you can see that the load is too much for the LED, a questions mark appea
+If you start the simulation you can see that the load is too much for the LED, a questions mark appears warning us tha the LED will burn out if we don't resist the flow of electricity.